noraj/c_norm/README.md

 * Every transitional lines must be align each others, and begin by `*`
 * No comments with `//`
 * Comments are in English
-* Function coment must be just before the function
+* Function comment must be just before the function

 Not recommended :
 * Comments inside a function